BethGriggs/nodejs-in-the-cloud/README.md

 The second part of the workshop will demonstrate tooling to help you develop all of your cloud-native applications from a consistent base.

-## Part 1: Extending an Express.js application to leverage Cloud Capabilties
+## Part 1: Extending an Express.js application to leverage Cloud Capabilities

-### Building a Cloud Ready Express.js Application
+### Building a Cloud-Ready Express.js Application

-This will show you how to take a Node.js application and make it "cloud ready": adding support for Cloud Native Computing Foundation (CNCF) technologies using the package and templates provided by the [CloudNativeJS](https://www.cloudnativejs.io/) project.
+This will show you how to take a Node.js application and make it "cloud-ready": adding support for Cloud Native Computing Foundation (CNCF) technologies using the package and templates provided by the [CloudNativeJS](https://www.cloudnativejs.io/) project.

 In this self-paced tutorial, you will: